-Or again, you want to deliver the best customer experience in your category?
+Or again, do you want to deliver the best customer experience in your category?
 These choices must all be in place in order to develop a brand strategy.
 Keeping business and communication separate is never a good idea, especially at the early stages of a brand’s life.

-What you should do: before you move to the brand strategy, write down your business strategy as simply as you can.
+What you should do: before you move to the brand strategy, write down your business strategy as simple as you can.
 Ideally, it should be as short as a tweet (140 characters).
 Longer than that?
 You might want to refocus.

 Do you know what your main promise is?

 81% of brands across Europe could disappear overnight and consumers wouldn’t care (Havas, 2019).
 Making a difference in their lives is that hard, and always will be, as people’s lives are full of other things, most of which are more interesting or more pressing than your brand.
 Having a clear promise is the key to finding a place in the consumer’s mind and developing a great brand strategy.
 Will you help them find the cheapest flight online?
 Or will you get them their medicines quickly?
 Or again will you bring the flavors of Mexico to their freezer?
 Whatever it is, make sure you have it clear, and let it be one.

 What you should do: write down your main promise.
 Put it next to some of your competitors’ names.
 Is it still believable?
 Then you need a new one.

 Easier said than done.
 While any company should try and achieve the largest possible market penetration (which means: talking to everybody), having a target audience in mind is essential for sharpening your brand.
 By knowing who you are talking to, you can try and assess their needs, thoughts, and frustrations.
 Knowing your target deeply – beyond stereotypes – can unlock precious insights for your brand strategy and make your brand feel really relevant.